Alajuela Province: Agriculture

-The base of the Alajuela's economy remains agricultural production.
+The base of Alajuela's economy remains agricultural production.
 In the southern highlands of the province, tropical ornamentals, coffee, tubers, and green vegetables are the major crops.
 Rice, corn, pineapple, bananas, and sugarcane are important crops in the north and northeast.
 Alajuela ranks first nationwide in national coffee production and national sugar cane production.
 Many of the agricultural products are exported overseas.

-This region has large pastoral areas, especially in the San Carlos area, where there is a significant cattle ranching sector.
-The cattle industry has spawned production in leather, milk, and dairy products and beef production.
+This region has extensive pastoral areas, especially in the San Carlos area, where a significant cattle ranching sector is located.
+The cattle industry has spawned the production of leather, milk, dairy products, and beef.
 The municipality of Upala serves as a supply center for cattle ranchers north of the province.
 Naranjo, so named because "Naranjo" means orange in Spanish, produces oranges largely for domestic consumption.
-For a short time in the 1800s, tobacco was a cash crop in the Palmares region, although its production has dropped.
+For a short time in the 1800s, tobacco was a cash crop in the Palmares region, though production has since declined.
 There is growing small-scale organic farming industry in Alajuela.

 Industry and commerce

-In recent years, Alajuela has attracted many export-orientated manufacturing companies, especially within the free trade zones around the municipality of Alajuela.
+In recent years, Alajuela has attracted many export-oriented manufacturing companies, especially within the free trade zones around the municipality of Alajuela.
 Free trade zones include Coyol, Saret, Montecillos, and Bes, among others.
 Alajuela's free trade zones are primarily industrial.
-The increase in manufacturing, which began in earnest in 2004, has created strains on the province's infrastructure, including water distribution, transportation density, and electric output.
+The increase in manufacturing, which began in earnest in 2004, has strained the province's infrastructure, including water distribution, transportation capacity, and electrical output.
 When a hydroelectric plant was constructed in Grecia in 2012, construction upstarts doubled within two months.
 Industry-related construction accounted for the largest growth.
 Major companies in these zones include medical equipment manufacturers like Allergan, Baxter, Hospira, and Boston Scientific.

 Costa Rican lactate conglomerate Dos Pinos is headquartered in Alajuela.
 Cooperativa de Productores de Leche Dos Pinos exports products throughout Latin America and began exporting to China in 2013.
 Bebidas Florida, a drink manufacturer with a license to bottle Coca-Cola products, is also headquartered in Alajuela.
 Other businesses in the province include a butterfly egg and larvae exporter.

 Several major banks are headquartered in the Alajuela province, including Grupo Mutual Alajuela and the Costa Rican branches of Scotiabank, HSBC, Banco Cathay, and Citibank.
 Grupo Mutual Alajuela maintains a secure banking center in the province.
 There is a large, modern mall in Alajuela close to the Juan Santamaría International Airport where many international brands maintain branches.
 A Honduran construction firm is constructing another mall.